-During the year ended June 30, 2015 and 2014, the Company performed an impairment analysis of its other investments and determined its investments had an other than temporary impairment and recorded impairment losses of \$254,000 and \$37,000, respectively.
+During the years ended June 30, 2015 and 2014, the Company performed an impairment analysis of its other investments and determined that its investments had an other than temporary impairment and recorded impairment losses of \$432,000 and \$63,000, respectively.

-The Company consolidates Justice (Hotel) for financial reporting purposes and is not taxed on its non-controlling interest in the Hotel.
-The income tax benefit during the year ended June 30, 2015 and 2014 represents the income tax effect on the Company's pretax income which includes its share in net loss of the Hotel.
+The Company and its subsidiary, Portsmouth, compute and file income tax returns and prepare discrete income tax provisions for financial reporting.
+The income tax benefit during the year ended June 30, 2015 and 2014 represents primarily the income tax effect on the Portsmouth's pretax loss which includes its share in net loss of the Hotel.